AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `FINDvisor` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Edit a person**
+#### Use case: Edit a person

 **MSS**

 1. User requests to list persons.
 2. FINDvisor shows a list of persons.
-3. User requests to edit a specific person in the list and the fields to edit.
+3. User requests to edit a specific field(s) of a specified person in the list.
-4. FINDvisor edits the person.
+4. FINDvisor edits respective fields of the person.

     Use case ends.